Bollore agrees to sell Aegis stake to Dentsu

-Bollore said it was selling 14.99 percent of Aegis to Dentsu on Thursday for about 535 million euros $655.35 million (423.27 million pounds) and that it would sell a further 5 percent within two months, subject to regulatory approvals.
+Bollore said it was selling 14.99 percent of Aegis to Dentsu on Thursday for about 535 million euros ($655.35 million) and that it would sell a further 5 percent within two months, subject to regulatory approvals.

 Bollore added that it would then tender its remaining 6.4 percent to the offer.